GenericMappingTools/gmt/doc/rst/source/sample1d.rst

 *table*
     This is one or more ASCII [of binary, see
-    **-bi**] files with one column containing the independent variable (which must be monotonically in/de-creasing) and the remaining columns holding other data values.
+    **-bi**] files with one column containing the independent *time* variable (which must be monotonically in/de-creasing) and the remaining columns holding other data values.
 If no file is provided, **sample1d** reads from standard input.